-Figure 155: Ship model by courtesy of Chantiers de l'Atlantique, Saint-Nazaire
+Figure 162: Ship model by courtesy of Chantiers de l'Atlantique, Saint-Nazaire

-- The calculation of real eigenvalues and mode shapes of the coupled structure is realized by a simultaneous vector iteration.
-The specification of a number of modes and an upper frequency limit is supported.
-The special formulation of the algorithm used is capable of solving very large eigenvalue problems in an efficient way. - The added mass problem can be solved with the standard structural eigenvalue solver (see page 89), where the mass of the fluid is taken into account to calculate the structural modes.
+The added mass problem can be solved with the standard structural eigenvalue solver (see page 91), where the mass of the fluid is taken into account to calculate the structural modes.

-The runtime for a coupled eigenvalue analysis in case of large models with a high number of modes can be drastically reduced by the MLDR method (see page 91).
+The runtime for a coupled eigenvalue analysis in case of large models with a high number of modes can be drastically reduced by the MLDR method (see page 93).